List of Greyhawk characters: Company of Seven

 The Company of Seven is an adventuring group whose members later achieved great fame and power in the world of Oerth.
-While they were together, the Company of Seven explored many worlds and planes, some previous unknown.
+While they were together, the Company of Seven explored many worlds and planes, some previously unknown.
 Several of the company became demigods or hero-deities, and all of the company have spells and magic items named after them.
 In 318 CY the Company of Seven discovered the lost Flan citadel of Veralos and returned with a wagon-load of wondrous treasures.
 It is not known when, how, or why the Company of Seven disbanded.

 The members of the company were: